spatel1245/BeSocial/README.md

 constraints.
 In this first phase,you are expected to write and submit at least two triggers.
 Some examples of triggers as discussed in Phase 2 could be:

-- addMessageRecipient which adds a corresponding entry into themessageRecipient relation upon adding a new message to themessagerelation
+- addMessageRecipient which adds a corresponding entry into the messageRecipient relation upon adding a new message to the message relation
-- updateGroupwhich moves a pending accepted request in thependingGroupMemberrelation to thegroupMemberrelation when a member leaves the group.
+- updateGroupwhich moves a pending accepted request in the pendingGroupMember relation to the groupMember relation when a member leaves the group.

 Once you have created a schema and integrity constraints for storing all of this information, you should generate sample data to insert into your tables.
 Generate the data to represent at least 100